Coronavirus Pandemic: Hrithik Roshan And Salman Khan Postpone International Tours

 Meanwhile, Salman Khan's annual concert tour to the US and Canada, organised by his brother Sohail Khan, too, has been put on hold.
 The superstar's manager confirmed this news and told the daily, "It is not advisable to travel right now.
 We will announce fresh dates once the scare subsides."

-Yesterday, the makers of Akshay Kumar's Sooryavanshi announced that they have indefinitely postponed the film's release date owing to a shutdown of theatres in various states of India due to coronavirus outbreak.
+Yesterday, the makers of Akshay Kumar's Sooryavanshi announced that they have indefinitely postponed the film's release date owing to the shutdown of theatres in various states of India due to coronavirus outbreak.

 WHO officially declared coronavirus a pandemic on Wednesday.
 As per reports, 74 cases of COVID-19 have been confirmed in India.
 Last night, the first death was recorded in India where a 76-year old succumbed to coronavirus in Karnataka.